-The venerable Swedish soap Lanolin-Agg-Tval (1) contains egg white.
-These tiny (50 gram, 1.75 ounce) bars are touted as the Swedish secret for a lovely complexion.
+Egg white is the "secret" in the venerable Swedish soap Lanolin-Agg-Tval.
+(1) These tiny (50 gram, 1.75 ounce) bars have long been touted by their maker as the Swedish secret for a lovely complexion.

 "...The use of albumen [egg white]... in soap has been persistently advocated in this country [the United States] during the past few years.
 The claims attributed to albumen are, that it neutralises free alkali, causes the soap to yield a more copious lather, and helps to bind it more closely...
 Experiments made by the authors did not appear to justify any enthusiasm on the subject, and the use of albumen for soap-making in this country appears to be very slight, however popular it may be on the Continent...." --Simmonds and Appleton, Handbook of Soap Manufacture, 1908.

-So far, I have used only whole eggs in my soap, but you can use just yolks or whites as you please.
+So far, I have used only whole chicken eggs in my soap, but you can use just yolks or whites as you please and you can use eggs from other poultry.
 The egg soap batches I have made seem to saponify and harden in the mold about the same as non-egg batches.
-I do not see any obvious difference in the hardness, lather, and other qualities of the finished, cured soap.
+I do not see any big differences in the hardness, lather, and other qualities of the finished, cured soap.

 How much to use

 I suggest 1 whole egg or 1-2 egg yolks or 1 egg white per pound (or per 500 grams) of fats.
 Rounding to whole grams, egg contains the following water, fat, and protein amounts --

 Adjust for the water in egg

-To account for this added water, use your usual lye concentration (or water:lye ratio) to calculate the total water needed for the soap batch.
+To account for this added water, use your usual lye concentration (or water:lye ratio) to calculate the total water for the soap batch.